What DrumHeads Are Saying About TigerBill's DrumBeat...

 Not For Marching Only!

 In my two previous articles on this subject (See the Related Links sidebar), I gave you some ideas for applying the Single Stroke Roll, Double Stroke Roll, Single and Double Paradiddle, Flam and Flam Tap to the Drum Kit.
-This week, I'd like to play around with the remainder of the Rolls that belong to the Standard Rudiments.
+This time, I'd like to play around with the remainder of the Rolls that belong to the Standard Rudiments.
 Remember, these are simply ideas for you to use as a starting point to develop your own approach to applying Rudiments around the Drums.

 Rolls: Open or Closed?